Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Yandy Diaz has put up 40 hits with six doubles, nine home runs and 22 walks.
-He has driven in 19 runs.
+- Yandy Diaz has seven doubles, nine home runs, 22 walks and 20 RBI (41 total hits).

-- Diaz has picked up at least one hit in eight straight games.
-During his last 10 outings he is batting .313 with two doubles, two home runs, nine walks and three RBI.
+- Diaz enters this matchup looking to extend his nine-game hit streak.
+In his last 10 outings he is batting .297 with three doubles, two home runs, seven walks and four RBI.

 Diaz Recent Games